Kong/docs.konghq.com/app/enterprise/2.1.x/kong-for-kubernetes/install.md

 <div class="alert alert-ee blue">
 <strong>Note:</strong> Depending on the Kubernetes distribution you are using,
-you may or may not see an external IP address assigned to the service.
-See your provider's guide on obtaining an IP address for a Kubernetes Service of type LoadBalancer.
+you might see an external IP address assigned to the service.
+Refer to your provider's guide on obtaining an IP address for a Kubernetes Service of type LoadBalancer.
 </div>